Four main branches of Christianity in the early centuries

 2. Roman Catholicism (Catholics)

 The Western Catholic (Roman Christianity) rose above all other branches because of their seat of power.
-They basically took over with what’s left of the once-mighty Roman Empire.
+They took over with what’s left of the once-mighty Roman Empire.

 Founders: Saint Peter and Saint Paul